TheMaverickProgrammer/boomflame/README.md

 > Like named keyvals, we can have any number of them, but we must fetch
 > such keys by index and convert the value ourselves.

-##### Going Further
+All of this utility comes at no cost.
+Regardless of what meta-data may be present in your animations, **they will always animate the same way**.

+> [!TIP]
+> We can take this fighting game example further by supporting attributes
+> such as hitbox information.
+Consider an attribute like the following:
-We can take this fighting game further by supporting attributes such as `@hitbox name, x, y, w, h` which we can stack on one keyframe in order to represent all of the hit zones possible.
+> `@hitbox name, x, y, w, h` which we can stack on one keyframe in order
+> to represent all of the hit zones possible.
 Very powerful!

 ### Frame Perfect Games
 While the underlining specification of the Boomsheets document uses frames,